michenriksen/aquatone/README.md

 Finally, the tool itself can be installed with the following command in a terminal:

     $ gem install aquatone

+IMPORTANT - You will need to use this tool on a host that has an graphical desktop session, or you will experience JSON errors when attempting to use the aquatone-gather function.

 ## Usage

-You will need to use this tool on a host that has an graphical desktop session, or you will experience JSON errors when attempting to use the aquatone-gather function.

 ### Discovery